gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_LEDs.rst

 -------------------

 | A list of colours can be used to create a colourful display.
-| 2 for loops are used, one nested inside the other.
+| Two for-loops are used, one nested inside the other.
 | ``for colour in colour_list:`` loops through the colours.
 | ``for led_num in range(4):`` loops through each LED to set its colour.